yilinjuang/wify/README.md

 ## Usage

 1. Launch the app and grant the required permissions (camera and location).
-2. Point the camera at a WiFi QR code or text containing WiFi credentials.
+2. Point the camera at a WiFi text containing WiFi credentials.
 3. Alternatively, tap the gallery icon to select an image containing WiFi information.
 4. The app will scan for nearby WiFi networks and match them with the extracted credentials.
 5. If multiple networks match, you can select the correct one from a list.